temporalio/cli/docs/workflow/reset.md

 Env name to read the client environment variables from (default: default)

 **--event-id**
 The eventId of any event after WorkflowTaskStarted you want to reset to (exclusive).
-It can be WorkflowTaskCompleted, WorkflowTaskFailed or others
+It can be WorkflowTaskCompleted, WorkflowTaskFailed or others.

 **--grpc-meta**
 gRPC metadata to send with requests.
 Format: key=value.
 Use valid JSON formats for value